ChrisYoxall/go.learning/readme.md

 A struct is a collection of fields.

+Go passes by value so for primitive data types (bool, integer, float, string and struct) when they are passed to a function that needs to change the values you must use pointer syntax where:

+    - The & operator applied to a variable will return the address in memory of that variable (known as a pointer)
+    - The * operator:
+        - When used on a type means the type is a pointer to something of that type.
+        - When used on a pointer will access the value in the memory address held by the pointer.

+A map in Go is a collection of key-value pairs.
+All the keys must be of the same type and all the values must be of the same type however the type used for keys can be different to the type used for values.

 Go is not an Object Oriented language.
 Patterns that get used in go are: